pratik20gb/Obys-Agency/README.md

 # Obys-Agency

+The "Obys Agency Website Clone" project is a frontend development exercise that involves creating a visually appealing and responsive website similar to the official Obys Agency website.

 https://pratik20gb.github.io/Obys-Agency/

-Overview
-The "Obys Agency Website Clone" project is a frontend development exercise that involves creating a visually appealing and responsive website similar to the official Obys Agency website.
 Project Objectives
 The main objectives of this project are:
 To replicate the overall design and user experience of the Obys Agency website.